bjornenalfa/LudumDare32/src/TO DO.md

 # Map editor

-+ Multiple worlds at the same time. -Björn on this
 + Edit one layer at a time.
 + Draw white outline as some kind of "border" for the image...
 + Floodfill